-This is a free sewing pattern and tutorial for a sleeveless square neck blouse, with seam allowances (S/A) included for beginners.
+This is a sewing pattern and tutorial for a square-neck blouse.

-The design is very simple, with no darts, and has a slightly A-line shape that gently flares toward the hem.
+The silhouette has a slight A-line shape, flaring gently toward the hem.

-Because of its simplicity, this square neck blouse pattern is also ideal as a base for customized designs.
+Because this is a very simple square-neck blouse, it also works well as a base for various designs.

 How to Serge/overlock (sewing machine & overlock sewing machine).
 Please refer to this page